French Antique Furniture for Sale UK

 Empire & Napoleon III

 Bold, architectural furniture with heavy ormolu mounts, dark mahogany or ebonised finishes, and imposing proportions.
-Napoleon III combined earlier styles with Victorian-era opulence.
+Napoleon III combined earlier styles with Victorian-era opulence to create dramatic statement pieces.

 Belle Époque (c.1880–1914)

-The great Parisian cabinet makers — Linke, Sormani, Durand — produced extraordinary pieces.
+The great Parisian cabinet makers - Linke, Sormani, Durand, Zwiener - produced extraordinary pieces during this period.
 Superb kingwood veneers, exquisitely cast ormolu, and elaborate Vernis Martin panels characterise the finest examples.
+Highly collectable worldwide.

 French Provincial & Oak